wolfSSL/wolfssl/IDE/WIN/README.txt

 First, if you did not get the FIPS files with your archive, you must contact wolfSSL to obtain them.

+The IDE/WIN/wolfssl-fips.sln solution is for the original FIPS #2425 certificate.
+See IDE/WIN10/wolfssl-fips.sln for the FIPS v2 #3389 or later Visual Studio solution.

 # Building the wolfssl-fips project